Early access · practical operator pack

 What happens after purchase?

-You’ll receive the whole pack by email within a few hours of purchase: guide PDF, Markdown source, starter templates, and the support docs that make it usable.
+You’ll receive the whole pack by email after purchase: guide PDF, Markdown source, starter templates, and the support docs that make it usable.
+Delivery is handled automatically, and if it does not land within a few hours you can reply to the receipt and we’ll sort it.

-No. The names are flavour.
-The value is in routing, memory, verification, boundaries, and handoffs.
+No. The value is in routing, memory, verification, boundaries, and handoffs.
+Swap in whatever models and harnesses fit your own stack.

 Is this another AI hype product?